OOF2: The Manual

 See FluxProfileSet for details on how to

-specify multiple Profiles
+specify multiple Profiles.

-parameter specifies how the profile
+The normal parameter specifies how the profile

 components are to be interpreted when the flux normal is

 multidimensional.
-If normal
+If normal is

-, then p0
+false, then p0 and

-are the x and y components of the flux
+p1 are the x and y components of the flux

 normal in the lab coordinate system (x towards the right, y

 towards the top).
-If normal
+If normal is true, then

-are the components
+p0 and p1 are the components

 of the flux in a local coordinate system with

-normal to the boundary and
+p0 normal to the boundary and

-tangent to it.
+p1 tangent to it.
 This coordinate system

 changes from point to point on the boundary if the boundary is